 This topic naturally imposed itself to him due to the ecologic consciousness that moves him since his youngest age and to the strength of the message it carries: the question of the place of Man on Earth and its relationship with Nature.
 She is stronger, and whatever happens to Man, She will always be there.

-Since, four other books were released.
-His work has been featured in prestigious paper publications (Der Spiegel, Corriere della Sera, Lonely Planet, Le Monde, Telerama…) as well as on prestigious web platforms (National Geographic, New York Post, Smithsonian, ArchDaily, AD, BBC…).
-He received various distinctions in recognized international contests with Honorable Mentions (International Photography Awards, ND Awards), nominations (Fine Art Photography Awards), Silver Awards (Tokyo International Foto Awards, Moscow International Foto Awards), places in shortlists (Arte Laguna Prize, Environmental Photographer of the Year, Royal Photography Society, Felix Schoeller Photo Award, Siena International Photo Awards), places of finalist (InCadaquès International Photo Festival, Nature Photographer Of The Year, Umbra Awards) and winner of the Chelsea International Photography Competition.
-His work has been part of many group shows across the world (Paris, London, Lisbon, Rome, Athens, Budapest, Moscow, Seoul, Tokyo, Los Angeles, Palm Springs, New York…) as well as many solo shows in Paris, the main ones being in Paris 20th district City Hall “Salon of Honor”, at the OECD, the Forum des Halles and the Nicolas Hulot Foundation for Nature and Man.
+Jonk released four other books.
+His work has been featured in prestigious paper publications (Der Spiegel, Corriere della Sera, Lonely Planet, Le Monde, GQ, Telerama…) as well as on prestigious web platforms (National Geographic, New York Post, Smithsonian, ArchDaily, AD, BBC…).
+He received various distinctions in recognized international contests with Honorable Mentions (International Photography Awards, ND Awards), nominations (Fine Art Photography Awards), Silver Awards (Tokyo International Foto Awards, Moscow International Foto Awards), places in shortlists (Arte Laguna Prize, Environmental Photographer of the Year, Royal Photography Society, Felix Schoeller Photo Award, Siena International Photo Awards), places of finalist (InCadaquès International Photo Festival, Nature Photographer Of The Year, Umbra Awards) and winner of the Earth Photo 2020 and Environmental Photographer of the Year 2022 photo competitions among others.
+His work has been part of many group shows across the world (Paris, London, Glasgow, Lisbon, Barcelona, Rome, Athens, Budapest, Moscow, Seoul, Tokyo, Singapore, Los Angeles, Palm Springs, New York…) as well as many solo shows in Paris, the main ones being in Paris 20th district City Hall “Salon of Honor”, at the OECD, the Forum des Halles and the Nicolas Hulot Foundation for Nature and Man.

-Several exhibitions of Naturalia are planned for 2021 and 2022.
+Several exhibitions of Naturalia, national and international, are planned for 2023 and 2024.

 Jonk is inspired by the ancient words of Volney and the modern ones of Alan Schnapp, by the painting of Hubert Robert and the photography of Eugene Atget, Bernd and Hilla Becher and Chris Killip.
 The work of Eugene Atget about the Paris of the end of the 19th century is founding for Jonk.
 His pictures of empty streets where not a living soul is seen paradoxically breathe human activity.
 Inspiring Man Ray and his no less famous assistant Berenice Abbott, she will say of Atget that his striking work allows describing and interpreting the world thanks to his “pure” photography.
 The means employed by Atget to deliver his images never interfere between the subject and the observer.
 Though, Atget entitles one of his images: Courtyard, 41 Broca Street (1912).
 Fading behind what he wants to show is a leitmotiv for Jonk.
 Simply entitling a picture Castle, France, he leaves all the room for the observer’s reflection.
 It is this sobriety that also attracts him in the work of Bernd and Hilla Becher.
 Their creation of “objective” images of disappearing industrial heritage deeply resonates in Jonk’s mind.
 He enlarged the spectrum to the whole civilization and added an ecological thought to it.
 Finally, the discovery of Chris Killip’s photography pushed him in this fundamental notion of accessibility to the subjects.
 When he realized his work on the deindustrialization of Northern England, Killip was confronted to workers communities that were very defiant to the photographer’s lens.
 By dint of determination, and after several years, he has been accepted by these communities and did a never equaled work.
 They are these same determination and search for accessibility that move Jonk when it comes to travel the world looking for abandoned places and mostly to getting inside them to shoot them which sometimes needs military-type operations.